alreich/qualreas/Trash/README.md

 * LICENSE -- same
 * Misc -- Assorted junk (Don't look in here)
 * Networks -- Constraint Networks in JSON format
-* Notebooks -- Jupyter Notebooks; A description of each can be found at the end of this notebook *Ontologies -- The .ttl file updates the W3C.org ontology of time to correspond to the Extended_Linear_Interval_Algebra [Reich 1994]
+* Notebooks -- Jupyter Notebooks in wildly varying conditions (old, new, obsolete) *Ontologies -- The .ttl file updates the W3C.org ontology of time to correspond to the Extended_Linear_Interval_Algebra [Reich 1994]
 * Papers -- A collection of papers from the relevant literature
 * README.md -- This file